ApoorvSaxena/lozad.js/README.md

 - lazy loads elements performantly using pure JavaScript,
 - is a light-weight library, *just **535 bytes*** minified & gzipped,
 - has NO DEPENDENCIES :)
-- allows lazy loading of dynamically added elements as well.
+- allows lazy loading of dynamically added elements as well,
+- supports responsive images

 It is written with an aim to lazy load images, iframes, ads, videos or any other element using the recently added [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) with tremendous performance benefits.